Nota Bene – Please Read If You’re E-mailing Me!

 Feel free to e-mail me about any of these schools.
 Otherwise, see my post on going to pastry school about tips on how to get started in your pastry career!

 I use a Canon Digital Rebel XTi with 50mm f1.4 and 100mm f/2.8 lenses for almost all the photography on this site.
 I pretty much realized I needed something better than a point and shoot, picked up this camera four years ago, and learned by trial and error.
 I still believe the best way to learn photography is through personal experience – sure, it helps to pick up a photography book or take a class, and I’ve asked many questions of my professional photographer friends.
 But there’s no substitute for looking through the viewfinder yourself and figuring out what pushing all the different buttons on your camera does.
 The current iteration of the Rebel is the XSi, I believe, although one day I’d love to spring for one of these.

-I also recently acquired a Panasonic Lumix DMC-GF1 as a smaller alternative, and I really love it.
+I also recently acquired a Panasonic Lumix DMC-GF1 as a smaller alternative, and I really love it. (update: as of 2013 I’ve upgraded to the Panasonic Lumix DMC-GX1!)
 Many of the outdoor shots on this site of bakeries and other locations around San Francisco are often taken with the GF1.
 It fits easily into my purse when I don’t want to be in “food professional” mode and the 20mm/f1.7 pancake lens is fantastic.
-Unfortunately, the GF1 has been discontinued and I have heard not-so-stellar reviews about its successor, the GF2.
-However, the recently released GF3 may be a different story.
 Other alternatives to the GF1 include the Olympus PEN E-PL2 and the Sony Alpha NEX5K, all interchangeable lens cameras with an emphasis on diminutive size.

 Can you recommend places for me to visit in San Francisco?

 I’m working on that:) In the meantime, click on “Sweet San Francisco” for reviews of some of my favorite sweet spots in SF.